helm/charts/stable/nginx-ingress/README.md

-# nginx-lego
+# nginx-ingress

-[nginx-lego](https://github.com/jetstack/kube-lego/tree/master/examples/nginx) is a chart for an [`nginx` ingress](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx) with optional support for automatically generating `SSL` cert for the managed routes.
+[nginx-ingress](https://github.com/jetstack/kube-lego/tree/master/examples/nginx) is a chart for an [`nginx` ingress](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx) with optional support for automatically generating `SSL` cert for the managed routes.

 To use this ingress contoller add the following annotations to the `ingress` resources you would like to route through it: